 Insutabae is a more recent way to describe the appearance of something.
 It means that the dish will make a suitable photo to post on Instagram.
-This can be something that is unusual, colourful, cute, pretty, extravagant, or anything that will get ‘likes’ on Instagram.
+This can be something that is unusual, colourful, cute, pretty, extravagant or anything that will get ‘likes’ on Instagram.

 Just as in other cultures, the way a food makes you feel is also a way to describe how scrumptious something is.
 The Japanese often say, nihon ni umarete yokatta, meaning 'I’m glad I was born in Japan'.
-It’s an expression often used in regards to the satisfaction of eating great food.
+It’s an expression often used in regard to the satisfaction of eating great food.

 Sawayaka and sukkiri are good ways to describe something refreshing such as a cold tea or lemonade.

 Gohan ga susumu, if you translated this directly, it would become ‘rice is progressing’.
-The staple in Japan is rice and it goes so well with the local food.
+The staple in Japan is rice, and it goes so well with the local food.
 You’ll often see people taking a bite of the main dish and then following it immediately with a mouthful of rice.
 Or they may top their rice with a bite-sized piece of the main and put both into their mouth simultaneously.
-So when describing how much they like a dish, the Japanese my say gohan ga susumu, to say that the dish is so good that they need another bowl of rice.
+So when describing how much they like a dish, the Japanese may say gohan ga susumu, to say that the dish is so good that they need another bowl of rice.

 There is the same saying for beer and sake, just swapping out wine for the latter.
-It is usually used when eating things that have a high sodium content, including sushi and sashimi which as we know, is dipped in soy sauce that is fairly high in sodium.
-In the West we think of fries, quesadillas, buffalo wings, nacho dips, burgers and other high calorie foods as pairing well with beer, but in Japan it can be almost anything that is slightly on the salty side and makes you crave a drink.
+It is usually used when eating things that have a high sodium content, including sushi and sashimi, which, as we know, is dipped in soy sauce that is fairly high in sodium.
+In the West, we think of fries, quesadillas, buffalo wings, nacho dips, burgers and other high-calorie foods as pairing well with beer, but in Japan, it can be almost anything that is slightly on the salty side and makes you crave a drink.

-Of course, there are always exceptions and individual opinions to what makes food good or bad, but I chose the descriptions commonly heard.
+Of course, there are always exceptions and individual opinions as to what makes food good or bad, but I chose the descriptions commonly heard.
 On television programs, they try to express how good something is (very rarely will you see a negative comment about a restaurant or shop's food), and so they use words that generally everybody will agree are qualities that make the food tasty; the appeal can be easily conveyed.

 This list of words may explain why Japanese people (although not all the same) are willing to try new foods but seem to always go back to the flavours they are used to.
 In my home country of Canada, people like to cook or search for ethnic and international food that is authentic.
 However, when this type of food enters Japan, the recipes are often tweaked a bit in order to appeal to the Japanese palate.

-So to answer the question of what makes food in Japan so good, just refer to this list of commonly used descriptive words and you may find yourself paying more attention to the softness, crispiness, sweetness, saltiness, or umami of the food you eat.
+So to answer the question of what makes food in Japan so good, just refer to this list of commonly used descriptive words, and you may find yourself paying more attention to the softness, crispiness, sweetness, saltiness, or umami of the food you eat.